Volkswagen Bora (China): Second generation (2008)

 The Bora received a complete makeover in 2008, being marketed as the New Bora, and from 2010, only as the Bora.
 This new model was developed by FAW-Volkswagen and is still being based on same platform as Golf IV, but using some components from the newer PQ35 platform.

-Engine options for the second generation Bora are a 131hp 1.4 liter TSI engine,a 120hp 2.0 liter engine and a 100/104hp 1.6 liter engine.
+Engine options for the second generation Bora are a 129 hp 1.4-liter TSI engine for the Sport model, a 118 hp 2.0-liter engine and a 100-103 hp 1.6-liter engine for regular models.